 - Make sure they read the syllabus.
 Many students are used to being read the syllabus on the first day of class, so they don’t bother to read it themselves.
 Some faculty members only answer questions from those who have read the syllabus, or give a short syllabus quiz reinforcing the important details the first week of class.

 - Set guidelines and expectations for due dates and classroom behavior, but avoid making the document too authoritative.
 If you want to encourage students to think creatively and freely in your course, you do not want to start off with a dictatorial and condescending syllabus.

 - Talk with other faculty members in your department about expected student workloads, sequencing of courses, faculty expectations, and students’ general entry-level knowledge.

-- Post your syllabus on Blackboard or Canvas.
-DU is a laptop university and students expect to find syllabi and course materials online.
+- Post your syllabus on Canvas.
 If you post your syllabus, do not make changes once the course starts without notifying students.

 - Share your passion.
 Although your syllabus should be descriptive and informative, it does not have to be a dry and daunting document.
 Be sure to convey your enthusiasm about your field and pique students’ interest in your course.

 In general, a good syllabus provides a comprehensive overview of the course and provides students with the guidelines they need to be successful.